josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 consolidation id to the card.
 This would allow the voter to cast a vote, but it would not be counted on the backend because only the votes associated with a specific consolidation id would be tallied.

+### TJ additonal write-up

+TJ has a fantastic additional write-up [here][3].
+Notably:

+* It runs Windows CE 5.0
+* ExpressPoll software is a giant .NET app with the assembly name `ExPoll`
+* ExpressPoll software uses WinForms for UI
+* Bootloader is proprietary
+* Processor’s architecture is ARM
+* Database file is stored on memory card (more details later)

+Several exploits were tested against this, such as the usual
+suspects: buffer overflow, Windows key shortcuts, network exploits, etc.

+When the memory card is inserted into the machine and it boots up, the bootloader first checks for a file called `NK.BIN`.
+If this file is found, it will attempt to load it into RAM and boot into it with absolutely no signature verification.
+The firmware is then flashed and is permanent upon next boot.

+The `NK.BIN` file is generally a Windows CE 5.0 update for the machine bundled with the ExpressPoll software, but an attacker is able to upload and run any custom NT kernel, and possibly a Linux image (untested thus far).

+We tested this on our ExpressPoll 5000, and sure enough, it loaded our Windows CE without complaining: [image of loading NK.bin from CF card]

+Very similar to the firmware injection exploit, the bootloader also checks for an update to itself while booting, with the file name `EBOOT.BIN`.
+It is also loaded without signature verification, but we have not been able to get a bootloader to successfully work on a machine.
+However, the bootloader injection itself is confirmed to work since the bootloader we put onto the `EBOOT.BIN` file is indeed flashed and is present upon reboot without the memory card.
+This also means we basically bricked the thing (we had to get another, heh).

+#### .NET `.resources` File Override

+When the ExpressPoll software is "launched" from the "Launch Express Poll" button, it reads the memory card for a file named `ExPoll.resources`.
+This is a resources file defining any resources that the app will use, such as translation strings, images, buttons, layouts, etc. It would generally be used for overriding and customizing the registration process (for example, adding your own logo instead of having the Diebold logo.)

+The weak point in this system is that buttons (and potentially other UI elements) can be overriden to take different actions, such as run an executable stored on the memory card (which is mounted in something like `/Storage Card`) or run a command.

+If an `ExPoll.resources` file is found, it will first load it into memory, use it for that session, and also copy it to the device’s internal memory so it can be used again.

+This vulnerability was confirmed by creating a random .NET `.resources` file, naming it `ExPoll.resources` and copying to the memory card.
+We popped it into the machine, pressed the "Launch Express Poll" button, and (as expected), it errored.
+Woohoo!
+It loaded the file.
+Sadly, since it also copied to memory, it is essentially bricked if you give it a bad file (you can’t get to the "Launch Express Poll" button).
+Sadly, this was the case with our device so I don’t have any images of it in this state.

+#### Unencrypted SQLite3 Database

+When starting the ExpressPoll software, it looks for a file called `PollData.db3` on the memory card.
+This is an standard unencrypted SQLite3 database, including *literally all the information*.
+Polls, parties, voters, all of it.
+(Link coming soon with sample database.)
+Using this information, an attacker could launch several types of
+attacks:

+* Data exfiltration
+   * For example, the attacker could easily come with a card that has an empty database, and silently swap out the card when they register to vote, thus obtaining the entire voter database (which
+     includes: name, address, last 4 of SSN, signature, and many others) for the county.
+* Falsifying voter information
+   * For example, the attacker could forge their own database with fake voter information (e.g. change their parties/signatures, etc.) and place it into the machine when they register to vote.
+* Other attacks.
+Your imagination is the limit when you have access to the entire database.

+(JLH: Get schema from TJ.)

+#### 2 Open USB Ports

+These pose less of a threat, but it is still threatening.
+An attacker could plug any USB device they wanted (for example, a USB Rubber Ducky or LAN Turtle) to launch a creative attack.
+I have tested this with my Bash Bunny by spamming the letter “a” infinitely into one of the text boxes in an attempt to trigger a buffer overflow and potentially crash the .NET app (it didn’t work).

 # AVS WinVote